-Approximate read-time: 5 minutes
+Approximate read time: 5 minutes

-In this article, we’re going to show you how Formidable has all the settings and field types you need to craft whatever dynamic form you need for your WordPress website.
+This article will show you how Formidable has all the settings and field types you need to craft whatever dynamic form you need for your WordPress website.
 Let’s cut to the chase and get into it!

 Why make WordPress dynamic forms?